Slowlor1ss/SlackPaint/README.md

 ### Option 1 - install the .exe - (quickest and easiest)
-You can simply navigate to the release tab or go [here](https://github.com/Slowlor1ss/SlackPaint/releases) and istall the SlackPaint.exe this one file is all you need to run the program.
+You can simply navigate to the release tab or go [here](https://github.com/Slowlor1ss/SlackPaint/releases) and install the SlackPaint.exe, this one file is all you need to run the program.

 ---

 ### Option 2 - Run the Python program yourself
-For this option, you will need to install/have installed Python you can simple run the `install_dependencies.bat` to install all necessery libraries and then lauch the the python file from comnsole using the command `python (C:\path\to\)SlackPaint.py`
+For this option, you will need to install/have installed Python and (preferably) added to system variables (if you don't know how to install Python, I recommend simply running the .exe)
+You can simply run the `install_dependencies.bat` to install all necessary libraries and then launch the Python file from the console using the command `python (C:\path\to\)SlackPaint.py`

 # How to use this tool